HeineFro/Lowerthird-casparcg-template-bodymovin/README.md

 !This read me is in process, so some parts of it may changed continuously.

 This is a lower third template example for CasparCG.
 The animation is exported from After Effects with bodymovin plugin(ver.
-5.9.6), and then played in the html template with lottie player(ver.
-5.10.1).
+5.9.6), and then played in the html template with lottie player.

 In this repo there are 2 examples, the only differens between them are the json files, the bodymovin plugin exports.
 The AE project is also here.